TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 Flags:
-  -a, --all                in addition to Bloom filters, download full index chunks (recommended) -d, --dry_run            display the results of the download without actually downloading -P, --publisher string   the publisher of the index to download (default "trueblocks.eth") -F, --first_block uint   do not download any chunks earlier than this block -s, --sleep float        seconds to sleep between downloads -v, --verbose            enable verbose output
+  -a, --all                in addition to Bloom filters, download full index chunks (recommended) -d, --dry_run            display the results of the download without actually downloading -F, --first_block uint   do not download any chunks earlier than this block -s, --sleep float        seconds to sleep between downloads -v, --verbose            enable verbose output